-A service of the Okavango Research Institute (ORI) Library to stakeholders in the management of Botswana's Okavango Delta region.
-ORI is a research centre of the University of Botswana.
+A service of the Okavango Research Institute (ORI) Library, dedicated to supporting stakeholders involved in the management and conservation of Botswana’s Okavango Delta, drylands, and other wetland ecosystems.
+ORI is a research institute of the University of Botswana.

 Friday, July 02, 2010